Azure/doAzureParallel/docs/32-autoscale.md

 ## Autoscale Formulas:

-For four autoscale settings are can be selected for different scenarios:
+For five autoscale settings are can be selected for different scenarios:

 | Autoscale Formula | Description |
 | ----------------- |:----------- |